-It should be noted here that data coverage is typically much lower in fixed income portfolios typically much lower in fixed income portfolios than listed equity portfolios, due to the maturity of carbon reporting within that asset class.
+It should be noted here that data coverage is typically much lower in fixed income portfolios and listed equity portfolios, due to the maturity of carbon reporting within that asset class.

-OGPSC typically sets a threshold of 60% data availability to include a portfolio within the climate analysis.
+COGPSC typically sets a threshold of 60% data availability to include a portfolio within the climate analysis.
 Although the Corporate Bond Fund does exceed this threshold, the carbon metrics reported in this section of the report should nonetheless be considered with this limitation in mind.
 As climate analyses mature across the industry, data availability will increase.